This fact sheet covers England & Wales. You will need different advice if you live in Scotland.

 What is a statutory demand?

-A statutory demand is a formal demand made by a creditor for payment of a debt of £5,000 or more.
+A statutory demand is a formal demand for debt served on you by a creditor.
 Most creditors must send you a statutory demand before trying to make you bankrupt.
 The demand should contain certain information, such as your details and those of the creditor and information about the debt the creditor is claiming.
 You have 18 or 21 days to reply to the statutory demand, depending on what you want to do.

-If you do not deal with a statutory demand within 21 days of receiving it, the creditor will take this as proof that you are unable to pay the debt and can then try to make you bankrupt.
+If you do not deal with a statutory demand within 21 days of it being served, the creditor will take this as proof that you are unable to pay the debt and can then try to make you bankrupt.

 When was the demand served?